-Whit both these things in mind it easy to understand why I recommend against renovating the house if you can not be there to supervise the construction.
+With both these things in mind it easy to understand why I recommend against renovating the house if you can not be there to supervise the construction.
 You simple make yourself into a too easy target.
 If you are unlucky the contractor might take your money without doing any work.
-You will return to house that look the same.
-If you are lucky the might get done but you where overcharged to do it since you weren’t there to keep track of Maserati used etc.
+You will return to a house that look the same.
+If you are lucky the house might get done but you where overcharged for the construction since you weren’t there to keep track of the materials used etc.

 Hiring a manager